joncampbell123/dosbox-x/INSTALL.md

 ``flatpak run com.dosbox_x.DOSBox-X``

+By default some system-wide resources will not be accessible by any Flatpak package.
+But you can give the DOSBox-X Flatpak package additional access using the --filesystem option.
+For example, to give it access to the /mnt directory:

+``flatpak run --filesystem=/mnt com.dosbox_x.DOSBox-X``

 In addition, if an earlier DOSBox-X Flatpak is already installed in the system you can update it to the current version with the command:

 ``flatpak update com.dosbox_x.DOSBox-X``

+Or just "flatpak update" to update all Flatpak packages.

 Moreover, you can find DOSBox-X on SnapCraft (https://snapcraft.io/dosbox-x), which maintains universal Linux packages for software including DOSBox-X. Please note the DOSBox-X Linux packages on this website are built and updated by SnapCraft instead of the DOSBox-X Team.